-The marine component of the Area has neither been intensively studied nor fully described.
-This region has not been subjected to the level of sampling that has occurred close to Hut Point further to the south on Ross Island.
-To 500 m west of the shore the sea floor generally drops off steeply down to several hundred meters, with some submarine cliffs.
-Sea floor samples collected several kilometers north of Cape Royds and approximately 100 m offshore consisted of coarse volcanic gravels and small to large boulders.
-Research on the Nototheniid fish population and structure in this vicinity between 1978-81 suggested that fish were abundant, with the most common species at that time being Trematomus bernacchii.
+The marine ecosystem within and near the boundaries of the Area was investigated in 2012-2014 (Saenz et al. in press).
+The prime penguin prey, silverfish and crystal krill, abound along the McMurdo Sound fast ice edge, which usually extends west from Cape Royds across the Sound.
+Upon intensive foraging by the penguins and minke whales, krill become less available at shallow depths and the penguins turn increasing to silverfish (Ainley et al. 2006; Saenz et al. in press).
+In regard to the sea floor, samples collected several kilometers north of Cape Royds consisted of coarse volcanic gravels and small to large boulders.
+Research on the Nototheniid fish population and structure in this vicinity indicated that fish were abundant, with the most common species at that time being Trematomus bernacchii.
 The surveys also recorded the presence of Trematomus hansoni, T. centronotus, T. nicolai and Gymnodraco acuticeps.
 The surveys identified the presence of invertebrates such as echinoids, asteroids (e.g. Odontaster validus), ophiuroids, pycnogonids (e.g. Pentanymphon antarcticum, Colossendeis robusta), pteropods, copepods, amphipods, isopods, hirudinea, bryozoa, polycheates, ctenophores, mollusca, and medusae.
-More recent data describing the marine environment close to Cape Royds is not available.

-Local ocean currents originate from the eastern Ross Sea continental shelf and flow westward along the Ross Ice Shelf past Cape Crozier, and then turns northward along the Victoria Land coast.
+Several kilometers to the south, in Erebus Bay, the fish fauna shifted during the heavy sea ice event associated with large icebergs grounding, when air breathing predators (especially seals) were precluded from the area.
+During 2005 only T. bernacchi was observed but with return of more 'normal state' sea ice conditions, several additional species were observed (Buckley 2013).
+The benthic invertebrate community is dominated by what was termed a 'basin' faunal group (Barry et al. 2003).Local ocean currents originate from the eastern Ross Sea continental shelf and flow westward along the Ross Ice Shelf past Cape Crozier, and then turns northward along the Victoria Land coast.
 The current divides at Beaufort Island, where a minor arm veers southward past Capes Bird and Royds (Jacobs et al. 1970; Barry 1988).
+The warmer, south flowing current along the western shore of Ross Island brings an injection of phytoplankton from the Ross Sea (Barry & Dayton 1988, Saenz et al. in press).